metalheim/jura-coffee-machine/README.md

 ![Light Mode](https://github.com/metalheim/jura-coffee-machine/blob/master/images/UI.html_Pixel2_prefer-light.png)

 ## API
+The API is available at `/api`, so `http://jura/api`.

-Only accepts POST requests, the request body should be the "JURA Command".
+It only accepts POST requests, the request body should be the "JURA Command" (f.e. `AN:01`).
 The response will be plain text from the JURA serial connection.

 ```